The Enigma Behind Cats and their Love of Boxes

 At first glance, it may appear that cats are playing hide-and-seek when they disappear into boxes.
 While it is true that hiding in boxes can occasionally be a form of feline entertainment, boxes serve far more important functions as far as the overall mental and physical well-being of cats is concerned.
 It is essential to remember that domesticated cats are descended from predators, and certain behaviors are instinctual.

-Concealing Themselves in Boxes is Natural Hunting Behavior for Cats
+Concealing Themselves in Boxes is a Natural Hunting Behavior for Cats

 It is believed that cats were first domesticated in the Middle East roughly 10,000 years ago and were bred by the ancient Egyptians nearly 3,000 years ago.
 Although they have lived among humans and their homes for thousands of years, cats still have similar traits and exhibit the same instinctual behaviors as their ancestors that lived in the wild many centuries ago.
 (Source: International Cat Care)